 Have a look at your surroundings right now.
 I mean really look.
 Question whether any of it is real.
 How is it that you can see everything in such detail?
 What processes occur in your brain to make vision possible?
 What if you trip your information processing abilities, and the things you can see become a little less tangible?
 To understand what I'm poking at, watch this extraordinary TED video in which Jill Bolte Taylor got a research opportunity few scientists would wish for: she had a massive stroke and was able to study her own brain functions (motion, speech and self-awareness) shut down as it happened.

 When you become conscious in the dream state, you have an astonishing opportunity to experience a vivid and tangible dreamworld that is not actually real.
 Probably the most shocking example of this is a false awakening, where the dreamer becomes convinced they are awake - so vivid is the detail of the dream.
 Think about that: in a sleep state, where your body is processing only the tiniest amounts of external stimulus, your internal world is as rich as it ever was.
 Your brain realistically reproduces a world with tables, buildings, gravity, air, emotions, atoms (in fact anything you can conceive of) and it's very lifelike.
-While limited to the scope of your subconscious imagination, the lucid dream world is still a shocking place which truly has the capacity to mimic reality.
+While limited to the scope of your unconscious imagination, the lucid dream world is still a shocking place which truly has the capacity to mimic reality.

 After the tragic Arizona shootings by the disturbed 'conscience dreamer' [sic] Jared Lee Loughner, some naive commentators suggested that anyone who confused dreams with reality must be mentally ill.
 Clearly, they had never experienced a lucid dream.
 And they forgot to make the clear distinction: when awake, I know I am awake.
 That's all fine and good.
 However, when dreaming, there is much confusion.
 Most people don't even know they're dreaming while it's happening - and I wouldn't call "most people" mentally deluded.
 It seems to be that lucid dreamers are actually ahead of the game.
 They have the insight to know when they're dreaming, at least part of the time.
 They are much better primed to distinguish the difference between dreams and reality.